ggundersen/databases/8-unified_modeling_language/quiz/quiz.md

 Again, we don't know anything about the mayor.
 There could be the same mayor for every city in every state.

 **Each city has at most one mayor.**
 Yes.
 There is only one mayor attribute.
-If we wanted more than one mayor, we would need a `Mayor` class with an association between `Mayor` and `City`.
+If we wanted more than one mayor, we would need a mayor class with an association between mayor and city.

 Question 6